emilyhopper18/personal-website/README.md

-# personal-website
+# ahearn-photography
-My personal website displaying academic pursuits such as my programming projects and creative pursuits such as my photography, modeling, and artwork.
+A website for my friend Erin, who is a photographer going by Ahearn Photography